 For some couples, doing the research and spending time planning the details is a fun, shared experience that they enjoy doing together.
 If you are a creative type of person and have time to spend looking at Pinterest and doing DIY projects that's great!
 Making the wedding unique and personal to you is an important part of the planning process.
 But that is just one part of it.
 There are many other details that need to be figured out that you might not have thought of.
 A Professional Wedding Planner can give you the guidance you need and keep you on track to make sure all the important areas of the wedding are coming together within the necessary timeframe.

-Similar to the Full Service Wedding Planning and Design Package, often the next option is Partial Planning and Coordination services.
-This type of package is the "middle of the road" option, giving you an adequate amount of support and guidance but not as involved as in the Full Service Package.
+The next option is Partial Planning and Coordination services.
+This type of package is the "middle of the road" option, giving you an adequate amount of support and guidance but not as involved as in the Full Service Planning package.
 Most often the Professional Wedding Planners begin working with the couple 6-8 months before the wedding, giving them more time to plan on their own and get started with some of the details before getting involved.
-The services are similar to the Full Service Package but a few areas may not be included such as wedding design or they may offer less in terms of time spent having in person meetings, site visits or less hours of service on the wedding day.
-To see our Partial Planning and Coordination Package, click here.
+The services are similar to the Full Service Planning package but a few areas may not be included such as wedding design or they may offer less in terms of time spent having in person meetings, site visits or less hours of service on the wedding day.
+To see our Partial Planning and Coordination package, click here.

 Many couples hear the term Day of Coordinator and think that they can save money by hiring someone who will show up to the wedding and manage the details for them the day of.
-This is very unrealistic and can be detrimental to the wedding causing more chaos and stress for the couple, their guests as well as the service providers who have been hired to do their job.
-A real Professional Wedding Planner with integrity will not offer such a service because they know that no one will benefit from them showing up to the wedding unprepared.
+This is very unrealistic and can be detrimental to the wedding causing more chaos and stress for the couple, their guests as well as the other vendors who have been hired to provide their specialized service.
+A real Professional Wedding Planner with integrity and years of experience will not offer such a service because they know that no one will benefit from them showing up to the wedding unprepared.

 Next: Read "Top 5 Reasons to Hire a Wedding Planner"